 Shannon Garden-Smith (she/her) is an artist based in Tkaronto/Toronto, Canada of Scottish and Irish settler heritage.
-She completed an MFA from the University of Guelph (2017) and Honours BA from the University of Toronto (2012).
+She completed an MFA from the University of Guelph and Honours BA from the University of Toronto.
 She is a current doctoral student in Visual Art at York University.
-Working in sculpture, installation and expanded photo practice, she has exhibited nationally and internationally with recent projects at the Nuit Blanche (Tkaronto/Toronto, ON), Centre Clark (Tiohtià:ke/Mooniyang/Montreal, QC), Patel Brown (Tkaronto/Toronto, ON), The Bows (Mohkínstsis/Calgary, AB), Oxygen Art Centre (Nelson, BC), Franz Kaka (Tkaronto/Toronto, ON), Gallery TPW (Tkaronto/Toronto, ON), Pumice Raft (Tkaronto/Toronto, ON), and TIER: The Institute for Endotic Research (Berlin).
-Her work is permanently installed at Unity Health Clinic (Tkaronto/Toronto, ON) and her practice has been supported by the Canada Council for the Arts, Ontario Arts Council, Toronto Arts Council, Toronto Friends of the Visual Arts, Joseph Armand Bombardier Canada Graduate Scholarship (SSHRC), and Ontario Graduate Scholarship.
+Working in sculpture, installation and expanded photo practice, she has exhibited nationally and internationally with recent projects at OCAD U’s Onsite Gallery (Tkaronto/Toronto, ON), Nuit Blanche (Tkaronto/Toronto, ON), the Goldfarb Gallery at York University (Tkaronto/Toronto, ON), Centre Clark (Tiohtià:ke/Mooniyang/Montreal, QC), Patel Brown Gallery (Tkaronto/Toronto, ON), Art Museum at the University of Toronto, The Bows (Mohkínstsis/Calgary, AB), Oxygen Art Centre (Nelson, BC), Franz Kaka (Tkaronto/Toronto, ON), Gallery TPW (Tkaronto/Toronto, ON), Pumice Raft (Tkaronto/Toronto, ON), and TIER: The Institute for Endotic Research (Berlin) among others.
+Garden-Smith is a finalist for the 2025 Toronto Friends of the Visual Arts (TFVA) Artist Prize.
+Her work has been supported by the Social Sciences and Humanities Research Council (SSHRC), Ontario Graduate Scholarship, Canada Council for the Arts, Ontario Arts Council, and Toronto Arts Council.

 Working primarily in sculpture and installation, Garden-Smith focuses on the material-social impact of the surfaces that clad our contemporary built world.
 Often using unconventional materials such as sand and gelatin, her work foregrounds an understanding of matter premised on interdependency, flux, and the finitude of resources—values informed by intersectional feminist frameworks.